HumaIlyas/DjangoNews/README.md

 </br>Manual testing was carried out using the above browsers.
 No bugs or desplay issues could be identified.

 #### Navigation bar
-The full responsive navigation bar is featured on all the pages to allow for easy navigation from page to page across all devices.
-* On the left side is logo, which can be used as navigation link to the main page.
-* On the left side are also links to the Home, News categories, Register, Sign in, Sign out.

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |
 | Navigation bar | Links direct the user to different pages of the website | Clicked the links | Different pages load | Pass |